How much is your car worth?

 J.D.
 Power and Associates surveys of service recipients show that Acura service is better than Volkswagen.
 J.D.
 Power ranks Acura 6th in service department satisfaction (above the industry average).
 With a 35% lower rating, Volkswagen is ranked 18th.

 If the windows are left open on the TLX the driver can close them all at the outside door handle.
 On a hot day the driver can lower the windows at the outside door handle or from a distance using the keyless remote.
 The driver of the Jetta GLI can’t use the remote to operate the windows.

 While driving with high beams on, sensitive light sensors standard on the TLX detect other vehicles which could be blinded and automatically switch to low beams.
 The Jetta GLI doesn’t offer automatic dimming high beams.

 When the TLX is put in reverse, both rearview mirrors tilt from their original position.
 This gives the driver a better view of the curb during parallel parking maneuvers.
 Shifting out of reverse puts the mirrors into their original positions.
 The Jetta GLI’s mirrors don’t automatically adjust for backing.

-The TLX V6 offers optional automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The TLX’s standard rear view mirror and optional side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Jetta GLI has an automatic rear view mirror, but its side mirrors don’t dim.